Definition/General

 Screening:

--Pap smear (cytology)
+-Pap smear (cervical cytology)

--HPV testing
+-HPV testing (co-testing or primary)

--Visual inspection with acetic acid (VIA) in resource-limited settings.
+-Visual inspection with acetic acid (VIA)

-Master Cervical Squamous Cell Carcinoma Pathology with RxDx
+Master Cervical SCC Pathology with RxDx

 Access 100+ pathology videos and expert guidance with the RxDx app